IHE/ITI.PDQm/input/pagecontent/volume-1.md

 - The Patient Demographics Consumer is looking to search for a group of different patients that have a property in common, such as a specific age range (search).
 - The Patient Demographics Consumer wishes to present its user with a list of patients based on literal search parameter matching (search).
-- The Patient Demographics Consumer has a high degree of confidence that the demographics it is searching on should match those of the Patient Demographics Supplier (search).
+- The Patient Demographics Consumer has a high degree of confidence that the demographics it is searching on will match those of the Patient Demographics Supplier (search).
 - The Patient Demographics Consumer knows a business identifier unique to the Patient, such as an MRN (search).
 Note that searching only by identifier might be unsafe if the identifier assigning authority does not protect against corrupt or mistyped identifiers by including a checksum or similar mechanism.
 - The Patient Demographics Consumer already knows the FHIR Resource ID of the needed Patient Resource, and needs only to retrieve the full Patient information (read).